jac1155mtl/SAS/Learning/2-Base Programming Specialist/Notes.md

 |Label              |refers to a descriptive label|up to 256 characters|

 ### 2.4.4 DATA PORTION
-The data portion of a SAS dataset is a collection of data vlues that are arranged in a rectangular table.
+The data portion of a SAS dataset is a collection of data values that are arranged in a rectangular table.

 #### Observations (rows)
->Defn. *Observations* (also called rows) in the dataset are collections of data vlues that usuial relate to a single object.
+>Defn. *Observations* (also called rows) in the dataset are collections of data values that usually relate to a single object.

 #### Variables (columns)
->Defn. *Variables* (also called columns) in the dataset are collections of values that descripbe a particular characteristic.
+>Defn. *Variables* (also called columns) in the dataset are collections of values that describe a particular characteristic.

 #### Missing values
-every variable and observation in a SAS dataset must have a value. if a data value is unknonw for a particular observation, a missing value is record in the SAS dataset.
-A period (.) is the default value for a missing numeric value and a blank space is the fefault value for a missing character value.
+every variable and observation in a SAS dataset must have a value. if a data value is unknown for a particular observation, a missing value is recorded in the SAS dataset.
+A period (.) is the default value for a missing numeric value and a blank space is the default value for a missing character value.

 ### 2.4.5 SAS INDEXES
 An index is a separate file that you can create for a SAS data file in order to provide direct access to a specific observation.
-Indexes can provide faster access to specific observations, particular whe you have a large dataset. the purpose of SAS indexes is to optimize `WHERE` expressions and to facilitate `BY`-group processing.
+Indexes can provide faster access to specific observations, particularly when you have a large dataset. the purpose of SAS indexes is to optimize `WHERE` expressions and to facilitate `BY`-group processing.

 ### 2.4.6 EXTENDED ATTRIBUTES
 Extended attributes are user-defined metadata that is defined for a dataset or for a variable.

->Tip. you can use `PROC CONTENTS` to display dataseset and variable extended attributes.
+>Tip. you can use `PROC CONTENTS` to display dataset and variable extended attributes.

 [SAS documentation for `PROC CONTENTS`](https://documentation.sas.com/doc/en/proc/3.2/n1hqa4dk5tay0an15nrys1iwr5o2.htm).